Liberty Springs Shepherds

 Versatility in Living

-Because of their high intelligence, our German Shepherds are incredibly adaptable.
+Because of their high intelligence, our German Shepherds are incredibly adaptable, making them ideal representatives of dog breed standards.
 They thrive as:

 Understanding the Two Types: Working vs. Companion